 Union Covered Bridge State Historic SiteParis

-Union Covered Bridge, built in 1871, is the only one of the four that represents the Burr-arch truss design.
-It served travelers in Monroe County for 99 years and remains an important structure in the area's history.
+Union Covered Bridge, built in 1871, is the only one of the four remaining covered bridges that represents the Burr-arch truss design.
+It served travelers in Monroe County for 99 years and is a peaceful spot to visit or stop and relax.

 Missouri Mines State Historic SitePark Hills